jtwleung/Final-Project-SQL/README.md

 If I had more time and tools, I would:

 1. Do further data cleaning after more EDA type interrogation of the data.
+Include, for example, Outlier detection and removal in various parts of the entire dataset.
 2. Find a "business person" to interview to ask more questions about the way this data is sourced, the business domain, and to validate that the assumptions I have made about how the data connects, is accurate.
 3. Take some of my findings from the LHL questions and do statistical analysis looking for patterns and trends that are more subtle than stand out to the "naked eye".
 This would also include doing graphical analysis (visualizations, histograms, etc.) of the results.
 4. Follow up with "the business" about the tentative conclusions I drew from the questions I posed to the data, in order to get feedback and see if further data analysis or further data procurement would help with developing further and stronger conclusions.